Behavior¶

 the furthest position that the analyzer went.
 The second sequences 123.456

 accepts the floating point number.
-After the lexer has found the ;
+After the lexer has found the ; it goes

 back to the last digit and notifies a match.
 However, the first sequences